+People ask “Why do domestic cats have slitted eyes?”
 The reasons are (a) they can use the closing of the eyelid to reduce even further the light entering the eye beyond simply closing the aperture of the pupil and (b) to maximise blur behind and in front of the object focused upon to improve horizontal distances and make hunting more efficient and to improve stereoscopic vision.

-The domestic cat’s wild cat ancestor, the N.African wild cat, exclusively hunts at night and the domestic cat has inherited the eyes of this wild cat although the domestic cat has evolved to hunt at any time but primarily at dawn and dusk.
+The domestic cat’s wild cat ancestor, the North African wild cat (aka African-Asian wildcat), exclusively hunts at night and the domestic cat has inherited the eyes of this wild cat although the domestic cat has evolved to hunt at any time but primarily at dawn and dusk.
 Dr Morris says that lion’s circular pupil is evidence of the fact that the lion is primarily a daytime hunter and therefore their eyes are less sensitive to light.
-Although the lion does also hunt at night (Sunquist 2002).
+Although the lion does also hunt at night also (Sunquist 2002).

 B – Martin Banks at the University of California (on livescience.com) did some research on this.
 He believes that the slitted pupil allows better judgement of horizontal distances because it maximises the blur behind and in front of the target object upon which the eye is focused.
 The vertical slit also maximises stereoscopic vision he says.
-Both these aspects of the cat’s vision assists in catching prey by permitting better depth judgement and accurate targeting.
+Both these aspects of the cat’s vision assist in catching prey by permitting better depth judgement and accurate targeting.
 This is another reason why the domestic cat is such a fabulous hunter.
 An animal designed to hunt and survive.
 Everything to do with the domestic cat is built around that.

 Can the human eye resolve detail better than the cat’s eye?